Average Cost of Living in London: What’s the Real Price? 3 Honest Charts

 Here are the major monthly expenses to consider for the average cost of living in London.
 Keep in mind that this chart is just averages: some people will pay more or pay less.

-The cost of living in London per month will also vary by season.
+The average cost of living in London per month will also vary by season.
 In the winter, for example, your utility bill might double for heating.
+London doesn’t have much air conditioning, and your flat will heat up in the summer.

 If you live in Zone 1, your transport costs will be smaller than if you live in Zone 6.
 You may need to budget more for winter and less for summer.